tidepool-org/reports/README.md

 | [`LOOP`](https://tidepool.atlassian.net/projects/LOOP) | Development Stories, Tests and Bugs |
 | [`IFU`](https://tidepool.atlassian.net/projects/IFU) | Instructions for Use |

 The Jira [JQL](https://www.atlassian.com/software/jira/guides/expand-jira/jql#advanced-search) queries that are used to find the basic lists of issues can be found in the [`jira.yml`](config/inputs/jira.yml) configuration file, along with some parameters that are shared across queries.
-Here are notable parameters used in those queries:
+Here are the parameters used in those queries:

 ```
 filters: